 Growing older can be a factor when it comes to weight-loss woes.
-'Most people become more sedentary as they get older,' explains Anna Denny, of the British Nutrition Foundation.
-'As they become less active, they have more fat and less lean muscle, so their metabolism slows down, (primarily because fat burns off calories less efficiently than muscle).'
+A lot of people become more sedentary as they get older.
+As they become less active, they can have more fat and less lean muscle, so their metabolism slows down, primarily because fat burns off calories less efficiently than muscle.

 Taking less exercise and having a reduced muscle mass means that your energy requirements change - you don’t need to eat as much as you used to.
 Carry on eating the same diet as you did ten years ago, and you’ll put on weight, because you just aren’t burning off the calories you’re taking in.